motsmanish/botpress/README.md

 ## Support the project ⭐

 If you feel awesome and want to support us in a small way, please consider starring and sharing the repo!
-This helps us get visability and allow the community to grow. 🙏
+This helps us get visibility and allow the community to grow. 🙏

 <img alt="Botpress" width="250" src=".github/assets/star_us.gif">